 What Are Treatment Options for Flat Feet?

 Treatment for flat feet and fallen arches depends on the severity and cause of the problem, says our Fulshear, TX, podiatrist.
 Most patients’ feet respond well to non-surgical techniques, such as using customized orthotics to provide much-needed support for collapsed arches.
 Without treatment, the pain in the heel and arch from flat feet can extend to your knees, hips and even your lower back.

 For severe cases of painful flat feet that don’t respond to conservative treatment, surgical intervention may be necessary.

 Don’t let foot pain keep you from enjoying the activities you love.
-Our experienced podiatry team at Foot & Ankle Associates offers different treatment options for flat feet, as well as many other foot and ankle conditions.
+Our experienced podiatry team at Vargas Foot & Ankle Specialists offers different treatment options for flat feet, as well as many other foot and ankle conditions.
 Call our Fulshear podiatrist today to get started on restoring your active lifestyle!

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
 If you suffer from painful flat feet, make an appointment with our Fulshear, TX, podiatrist for an evaluation by clicking here or by calling 281.397.3487.